mdscardigno/NumberGuesser/README.md

 number

 2- Game asks the player to guess the number.
   Console.WriteLine("I am thinking of a number between 1-1024.
-Enter your best guess for a number: .");
+Enter your best guess for a number: ."); Or create a method.

   If number is less than correctNumber then, print too low.
     Console.WriteLine("Nice try but your number is too low."); Ask the question again or step 2.